jkibe/recipes/content/recipes/lacto-fermented-fruit/index.md

 ### Method

-In a large vacuum bag, toss together the fruit with the salt.
+In a large vacuum bag, toss together the fruit with the salt, ensuring an even mix.
 Then vacuum seal the bag.

 Leave the bag out at room temperature or just above (ca. 20-30 °C).
 Periodically burp the bag by cutting it open to release the built up gasses, and taste the fruit and fermentation medium.
+Close and re-vacuum seal the bag.

 Over time the fruit should develop more acidity and a lightly alcoholic fizz when the process is working correctly.